-Now set the sweep speed to .5 μ sec/cm.
+Now set the sweep speed to .5 $\mu$ sec/cm.
 Slowly turn the BIAS VOLTS control (black knob) until you get a display approximately 2 centimeters high.
 A typical display is shown in Fig. 2-9.
 Use the PULSE ZERO TIME REFERENCE button to determine the zero times on your display.
-If the display is 2 centimeters high, your transistor is switching about 10 milliamperes of current.
-The switching current is limited by the external series resistor.
+If the display is 2 centimeters high your transistor is switching about 10 milliamperes of current.
+The switching

 Fig. 2-10.
-Switching characteristics of a type 2N269 operating in the grounded-base configuration.
-Sweep rate is 1 $\mu sec.\,per$ centimeter.
+Swltching characteristics of a type 2N269 operating in the grounded-base configuration.
+Sweep rate is 1 μsec.per centimeter.